icyphy/ptII/ptolemy/domains/ptinyos/util/README.txt

 -----------------------------------------------------------------------------

-The zip-opts.sh and unzip-opts.sh files are necessary compiler options that get parsed when nc2moml runs.
-These have to be hand-updated to reflect needed include file paths.
+The zip-opts.sh and unzip-opts.sh files are scripts to gather/extract
+files from/to your tinyos-1.x tree with the necessary compiler options that get parsed when nc2moml runs.
+These option files (opts*) have to be hand-updated to reflect needed include file paths.